Persistent PowerPoint Presentation Problems

 One of the things I most appreciate about Macs is that the lowliest among them meets a certain minimum standard of capability.
 The same cannot be said for PCs.
 Visually identical PCs from the same vendor can have vastly different capabilities.
-They can vary from really awesome to barely capable of booting up.
+They can range between totally awesome and barely capable of switching on.
 It all depends on the options selected (and paid for) by the purchaser.

 It is essential that a PC that is being used in presentations be run through its paces prior to showtime and asked to do everything it will be called upon to do for the show.
 If not, it may surprise you at exactly the wrong moment.

-Sometimes there is no substitute for the Internet.
-Perhaps you are demonstrating a web based application or the video you need can only be found on YouTube.
-That's fine, but be aware that you have introduced an unpredictable variable and increased your probability of technical failure.
+Sometimes, however, there is no substitute for the Internet.
+Perhaps you are demonstrating a web based application or website.
+That's fine, but be aware that you have introduced an unpredictable variable and significantly increased your probability of technical failure.
 Have a back up plan if you lose connectivity or something doesn't seem to work properly, and of course, test it before hand on the presentation computer in the location you plan to use connected to the network you plan to use.

 If you are showing a YouTube video (almost never a good idea), open the video in a browser window and cue it to the right bit before the show.
 This will allow you to quickly move to the video, rather than pull it up and wait for the commercials to finish and stuff to load.
 If you have multiple videos, open multiple tabs in your browser.

-And of course, if the hosts have not specifically said that you will have internet connectivity, don't assume it will be there.
+And finally, if the hosts have not specifically said that you will have internet connectivity, don't assume it will be there.
 If it is important to you, ask.
 Even when you do have such connectivity, test it out in the actual location of your presentation.
-The bandwidth may not be up to your requirements or the hotel broadband access you paid for might work in your hotel room but not work in the conference rooms (different data plan, different fee).
+The bandwidth may not be up to your requirements or the hotel broadband access you paid for might work in your hotel room, but not work in the conference rooms (different data plan, different fee).

 If the briefing is loaded on a computer, have a backup, on a CD/DVD or a thumb drive, of your entire presentation, with media files, at hand.
 If the presentation computer suddenly fails, or you run into a hopeless compatibility issue, switching to another machine is far easier if a copy of the presentation is ready to go.